jupyter/jupyter/docs/source/what_is_jupyter.md

 # How do the Jupyter notebook-editor programs work?

-It is common for notebook editor programs like JupyterLab, or Jupyter Notebook, to share some features and workflows, because they are influenced by a common set of ideas about computational notebooks, their advantages, and how best to work with them effectively.
+It is common for notebook-editor programs like JupyterLab, or Jupyter Notebook, to share some features and workflows, because they are influenced by a common set of ideas about computational notebooks, their advantages, and how best to work with them effectively.